vbLea/vbLea/README.md

 ### I'm Lea, also vbLea.
 - I like innovating
 - Computer science student
+- I've learnt a variety of coding languages such
 - My favourite coding languages are **C#** and **Rust**!